layer-pack/layer-pack-samples/samples/wp5-multiple-endpoints/readme.md

 Browser can then open http://127.0.0.1:8080/

 # setup
-As NPM will not install "devDependencies" from dependencie layers; 2 methods :
+As NPM will not install "devDependencies" from dependencies layers; 2 methods :

 - From endpoints layers ( not the core )
 ```bash